PriyanshuG007/Interactive-Sales-Dashboard-of-AdventureWorks-Company/README.md

 **The analysis will consider sales data from the past two years to provide a historical context and identify trends**.
 The final dashboard will deliver key insights, helping the client understand product performance, customer behaviors, and whether sales are aligning with their projected budget for 2024.

+## Step 2: Data Cleaning with SQL

+In this phase, the goal was to clean and organize the raw data to ensure it’s ready for meaningful analysis.
+Data cleaning is crucial to avoid errors or inconsistencies in the analysis and dashboard creation.

+**1. Identifying Key Tables**
+I focused on specific tables from the AdventureWorksDW2022 dataset, including:
+- **FactInternetSales** – Contains all internet sales transaction data.
+- **DimProduct** – Provides detailed information about the products.
+- **DimCustomer** – Holds customer-related data such as demographics and region.
+- **DimDate** – A time dimension table used for analyzing sales over different periods.

+**2. Data Cleaning Process in SQL**
+Using SQL Server Management Studio (SSMS), I performed the following key steps:

+- **Filtering irrelevant data**: Removed rows not necessary for the analysis, such as transactions outside the target time period.
+- **Handling duplicates**: Removed duplicate records to maintain data accuracy.
+- **Ensuring data consistency**: Reformatted dates, product codes, and customer IDs for uniformity.
+- **Joining Tables**: Combined tables using JOIN operations to create a unified dataset.

+**3. SQL Queries and Cleaned Data**
+All the SQL queries I used for data cleaning are available in the SQL query files in this repository.
+These queries include:

+- SELECT statements to extract relevant columns.
+- JOIN operations to merge tables.
+- FILTER operations using WHERE clauses to focus on the required data.
+- The cleaned data tables are provided in CSV format, which can also be found in this repository.

+**You can find the full SQL queries and cleaned CSV files in this repository**